Five distinct geometric crystalline nodes arranged in a radial decision map pattern

 AppSheet — The Google Workspace Native

 AppSheet, now part of Google Cloud, is the most overlooked tool here for a straightforward reason.
-If your business already runs on Google Workspace, AppSheet is the lowest-friction entry into no-code app development.
+If your business already runs on Google Workspace, AppSheet is the lowest-friction entry into AI-powered mobile app development and web app building — without learning a new data home.
 It connects natively to Google Sheets, Forms, Drive, and BigQuery.
 Pricing starts at $5 per user per month — the most affordable per-user rate among platforms covered here.

 The apps AppSheet produces are functional and data-driven.
-Design control is limited compared to Adalo or Glide, and the visual editor carries a steeper initial curve than Softr.
+App design control is limited compared to Adalo or Glide — the interface design options are narrower, and the visual editor carries a steeper initial curve than Softr.
+AppSheet does include AI-powered app development features: its AI assistant can generate app structure, suggest data models, and automate formula writing from plain language.
 For internal operations apps though — field inspection forms, asset tracking, simple CRM views — Workspace integration alone justifies evaluating it before paying more for a separate platform.

 Best for: Small businesses and teams running on Google Workspace who want to create apps from existing Sheets data without migrating to a new data home.